 Ireland Travel Guide

-I have put together this travel guide with lots of useful information.
-I have travelled all over the Emerald Isle and into Northern Ireland.
+I have put together this travel guide with lots of useful information about visiting Ireland.
+I have travelled all over the Emerald Isle and into Northern Ireland over the years.
 Ireland is full of cool stuff to see and do.
 Tourism is an important part of the Irish economy, it supports many small and medium-sized SME’s.
 I have included all the important stuff in this travel guide.

 Important Things to Know About Ireland

-In this Ireland travel guide, we will give you lots of information about Ireland, stuff you need to know when coming to Ireland on a holiday, a college semester or a business trip.
+In this Ireland travel guide, I will give you lots of information about Ireland, stuff you need to know when coming to Ireland on a holiday, a college semester or a business trip.

 Ireland is a relatively small county compared to other countries, the population of Ireland is just over 5 million people.
 Ireland is divided into two-parts the Republic of Ireland which is the 32 countries, and then there is Northern Ireland which is a part of the UK.
 Ireland is a member of the European Union of countries.